energywebfoundation/origin/docs/index.md

 An Energy Attribute Certificate (EAC) is an official document that guarantees that produced energy comes from a renewable source.
 There are different standards that regulate how data is stored and validated.
 In Europe, this document is called Guarantee of Origin (GO), in North America, it's called Renewable Energy Certificate (REC), and in parts of Asia, Africa, the Middle East, and Latin America governing standard is International REC (I-REC).
 Standards do vary, but they all share the same core principles.

 The main purpose of EACs is to act as an accounting vehicle to prove that consumed energy came from a renewable source.
-EACs are mostly used to address sustainability reports regarding [Scope 2 emissions](https://ghgprotocol.org/scope_2_guidance).
+EACs can be traded and purchased on a marketplace so they can be used to address sustainability reports regarding [Scope 2 emissions](https://ghgprotocol.org/scope_2_guidance).

 We provide more information on EACs in the glossary [here](./user-guide-glossary.md#energy-attribute-certificate).